 Ella is now 4 months old and just survived her fourth camping trip.

-Most people think we are crazy, but when I got pregnant Aaron and I decided that life was going to continue, which meant taking along a baby on our crazy adventures.
+Most people think we are crazy, but when I got pregnant Aaron and I decided that life was going to continue, which meant taking along a baby when we went camping and hiking.